sodadata/docs/soda-cl/check-template.md

 # Check template
 *Last modified on {% last_modified_at %}*

-Use a check template to define a reusable, user-defined metric that you can apply to many checks in multiple checks files.<br />
+Use a check template to define a reusable, user-defined metric that you can apply to many checks in multiple checks files.
-*Not supported in Soda Core* <br />
-*Limitation:* You cannot use Soda Cloud to run scans that include a template, but check template results appear in the **Checks** dashboard when you run a scan using Soda Library CLI.<br />
 {% include code-header.html %}
 ```yaml
 templates: